Laetare Sunday commemorates the Church as Mother and Bride

 Loving the Church during her passion

-In light of this, the words of the Introit speak to us directly—not as individuals, but as sons of the Church:
+The words of the Introit pertains especially to us, the sons of the Church:

 Introit: Rejoice, O Jerusalem, and be glad with her, all you that love her: rejoice for joy with her, all you that mourn for her.
 That you may suck, and be filled with the breasts of her consolations: (Is.
 66.10-1)

-We are those who love her.
-We are also those who mourn for her.
-How could we not, as she exists in a kind of Babylonian Exile, as we discussed in relation to Septuagesima?
+We are also the ones “that mourn for her.”
+How could anyone who love the Church not mourn for her today, especially those who exist in a kind of Babylonian Exile, as we discussed in relation to Septuagesima?

 As we sing with her, at Tenebrae in Holy Week: